 Figure 5 – A) Posterior mean estimates of three types of mass-scaling exponents across six measurement temperatures.
 Within individual scaling exponents (Black square ) describes the change in log VCO2 as an individual’s mass changes on the logarithmic scale.
 Between individual scaling exponents (Black triangle ) describes the change in log VCO2 across individuals as mass changes on the logarithmic scale after accounting for within individual effects.
 Similarly, the ‘average’ individual mass scaling exponents (White circles) represents the change log VCO2 across individuals as mass changes on the logarithmic scale, however it does not account for within individual variation in mass changes.
 The grey diamonds represent the difference between the between and within individual scaling exponents.
 The dashed line represents the exponent of 0.83 estimated for squamates from Uyeda (2017).
 The dotted line represents 0.
 Error bars represent 95% credible intervals.
 B) Raw log VCO2 plotted against log body mass for a random subset of 15 individuals across six measurement temperatures.
 Each uniquely coloured point represents one individual.
 Thick bold line represents the change in log VCO2 over log body mass across all individuals.
 Faint grey lines represent the change in log VCO2 over log body mass within an individual.

+Discussion

 Our results show that metabolic rate, and how it responds to the environment, consistently differs across individuals over short and long time scales.
 We demonstrate that, by not accounting for the hierarchical structure of population-level data (i.e., disassociating within and between-individual variance), mass-scaling exponents can be underestimated and can change with temperature.
 More specifically, within-individual exponents can be significantly higher than among-individual exponents which suggests that an individual’s energy expenditure increases disproportionately as body mass increases.
 Metabolic rate was positively correlated across all temperatures.
 However, the strength of these cross-temperature correlations was not uniform across all temperatures and differed between the character-state and function-valued approach.
 Below we discuss the implications of our results on understanding how plasticity may evolve and how metabolic rate scales at different hierarchical levels.

+Consistent variation in thermal reaction norms